uulm-mrm/Flow-Matching/README.md

 ## Theory

 This section is for explaining the building blocks of the FM model.
-All of this is basically made from by following the `Flow Matching Guide and Code` book/paper from Meta.
+All of this is basically made by following the `Flow Matching Guide and Code` book/paper from Meta.

 ### Probability paths